In this section

 Bệhn Viện Tâm Thần Nhi Ðồng – Thông tin dành cho gia dình: Quyền lợi và trách nhiệm

-Mental Health believes in the vision and values of The Royal Children’s Hospital, Melbourne.
+Mental Health believes in the vision and values of the RCH.
 We strive for better mental health and wellbeing for infants, children and adolescents with their families, carers and communities.

 We are committed to achieving our goals and improving mental health outcomes through